file-format/Docs/en/web/sass.md

 Sass is really helpful in maintaining styles as Sass provides many features like introduces variables, nesting, mixins, imports, and selector inheritance that make working with styles fun.

-## How to open Sass files ##

-Sass files are plain text files so these can be opened in any text editor.
-Given below is a list of some the programs that you can use to open Sass files.

-- Notepad
-- Notepad ++
-- VS Code
-- Visual Studio
-- PhpStorm
-- Adobe Dreamweaver

 ## How to use Sass files ##

 Sass files are not included directly in the [HTML](/web/html/) document but are rather converted to CSS files that are included in HTML files.
 You may istall Sass of your system by following the instructions given on the [Official Sass Site](https://sass-lang.com/install).